Table of Contents

 When Did People Begin To Podcast?

-During the early 2000s, the landscape was vastly different compared to the present day.
-Many of the super quick communication systems and podcast service provider that we now rely on had yet to be developed.
+The landscape was vastly different in the early 2000s compared to the present day.
+Many of the super-quick communication systems and podcast service providers we rely on have yet to be developed.

-The history of podcasting often gets intertwined with music streaming, particularly due to the higher demand for music at that time.
+The history of podcasting often intertwines with music streaming, particularly due to the higher demand for music.
 However, it is important not to overlook the significant history of podcasting.

 In 2004, journalist Ben Hammersley coined the term “podcast” in an article for the British newspaper, the Guardian.

-In this article, Hammersley stated that there was a revolution taking place in the audio world, and said “But what to call it?
+In this article, Hammersley stated that a revolution was occurring in the audio world and said, “But what to call it?
 Audio Blogging?
 Podcasting?
 Guerilla Media?”.

-But whilst this might be the first mention of the term podcasting, it’s still not where podcasting began!
+But while this might be the first mention of the term podcasting, it’s still not where podcasting began!

-Before this, Adam Curry and Dave Winer, who were a broadcaster and a software developer respectively, had come together to try and popularize the use of an RSS feed that promotes the sharing of music, texts, and videos.
+Podcasting Terms & Jargon Explained ➔Before this, Adam Curry and Dave Winer, who were broadcasters and software developers, had come together to try to popularize the use of RSS feeds that promote the sharing of music, texts, and videos.

-During this time, an entrepreneur named Tristan Louis proposed the concept of sharing videos and audio via RSS to Winer and several other developers.
+During this time, an entrepreneur named Tristan Louis proposed sharing videos and audio via RSS to Winer and several other developers.
 This approach would later prove to be significantly more efficient.

-The founding of the podcast is credited to the combination of Louis’ entrepreneurial skills, Curry’s previous ideas about file sharing, and Winer’s expertise with RSS feeds.
+The podcast’s founding is credited to Louis’ entrepreneurial skills, Curry’s previous ideas about file sharing, and Winer’s expertise with RSS feeds.

 Their collective effort brought together a significant contribution to the podcasting industry.